Shelter Island (Hong Kong): History

-The island appeared in a map drawn by Father Simeone Volonteri in 1866, at that time it was marked as Ngau T'au Chü (牛頭洲 (ngau4 tau4 zau1, Cow Head Island)).
-However, there are criticisms on the accuracy of Volonteri's map in general, or for specific place name such as Green Hill, which historically known as Tuen Mun Hill.
+The island appeared on a map drawn by Father Simeone Volonteri and published in 1866, at that time it was marked as Ngau T'au Chü (牛頭洲 (ngau4 tau4 zau1, Cow Head Island)).
+However, there are criticisms on the accuracy of Volonteri's map in general, or for specific place names such as Green Hill, which was historically known as Tuen Mun Hill.
 There is a rock formation currently called Ngau Tau Pai (牛頭排), which connects to the island by intertidal zone.
 According to a book, Pai means rock, hill or mountain that locates in water body in general in the language of the Tanka people.
 It is not certain Volonteri's record is correct or not for the name of the island at that time.

-The name Shelter island also appeared in a book for sailing directions that published in 1863.
+The name 'Shelter island' appeared in a book for sailing directions that was published in 1863.
 In Asiatic Pilot by the U.S. Hydrographic Office in 1910, the island was described as 416 feet high at that time.
 Shoal water extended northwards for 400 yards, and 300 yards westwards from the island at that time.

-The island was part of a larger region that ceded to the Colony of Hong Kong in 1898.
+The island was part of a larger region that was leased to the United Kingdom for 99 years in 1898.

 According to the historical document of the District Office South, the island was uninhabited when it was part of the Port Shelter Firing Range.
 The firing range was closed in the 1970s.
 In 2011, a mortar shell was discovered on a beach of the island.
-Administratively, the District Office South was replaced by the Sai Kung District Office as well as other District Offices after the World War II.
-At present, Shelter Island still administratively part of the Sai Kung District.
-It is part of Hang Hau East constituency of the Sai Kung District Council as of 2019 election, despite the island is uninhabited.
-But in term of environmental protection, the island is surrounded by the Port Shelter Water Control Zone.
+Administratively, the District Office South was replaced by the Sai Kung District Office as well as other District Offices after World War II.
+At present, Shelter Island is still administratively part of the Sai Kung District.
+It is part of Hang Hau East constituency of the Sai Kung District Council as of 2019 election, despite the island being uninhabited.
+In terms of environmental protection, the island is surrounded by the Port Shelter Water Control Zone.